Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Discussion

-Inferring such properties is a generic task when dealing with higher order maps and/or trying to optimize an objective function over them.
+Inferring the structural properties of their Choi matrices is a generic task when dealing with higher-order maps and/or trying to optimise an objective function over them.
 As such, the Theorems we derived in this work are of direct use to a whole host of problems in this field and substantially simplify the associated considerations.
 Additionally, the manipulation of the link product we introduce in order to derive the dual action of a map is a fruitful technique in its own right and can readily be employed to obtain more intuitive insights into a problem via its dual version, whenever its primal is somewhat opaque.
 Together, our results thus provide a powerful toolbox that is of direct applicability in a wide array of fields.